katiehuangx/Learn-SQL/SQL Learning Notes.md

-# 📝 Katie's SQL Notes
+# 📝 SQL Learning Notes

 Hi, I'm Katie!
 This is my work-in-progress notes on SQL.